Stories and Traditions

 Hambis founded the School of Engraving in 1995 in the village of Platanisteia in memory of the engraver A. Tassos, who taught him engraving and influenced greatly his artistic career.
 Driven by his strong need to offer to society he organizes countless workshops and shares unselfishly his knowledge and love for engraving with everyone, young and old, beginners or not.

 In 2008, he founded the Hambis Printmaking Museum in Platanisteia and in 2019 the Municipal Hambis Printmaking Museum in Nicosia.
-A unique project – the first and only – Printmaking museum in Cyprus, thus realizing his lifelong vision: to make encourage people to learn to engrave and appreciate engravings by artists, both Cypriot and foreign, both passed and contemporary.
+The Printmaking Museum, Hambis Tsangaris` lifelong vision, is a unique project aiming to encourage people to learn to engrave and appreciate engravings by artists, both Cypriot and foreign, both passed and contemporary.

 The area of Pitsilia is well known for its smoked cold cuts choiromeri Choiromeri – a kind of ham made of pork leg, posirti Posirti – smoked pork belly , lountza Lountza – Cured pork tenderloin and sausage.
 The preparation process is what differentiates them from other smoked meats.
 For the preparation of the sausages, meat is marinated in local dry red wine and smoking is done using native tree twigs and shrubs, which gives the meat a distinctive smoky flavour, which pairs perfectly with the other local aromatic spices and herbs used.